cpcm94/linhadotempo/README.md

 The package manager for the backend is composer, it is necessary to [install composer](https://getcomposer.org/download/).

+### Node Package Manager

+This installation guide was built taking into account that the package manager for the frontend is Node Package Manager, or NPM.
+To install NPM, visit [their website](https://www.npmjs.com/get-npm).

 ### Installing the frontend packages

 Run the following command inside the frontend folder: